FORWRDFORWRDHQ

 While amateur players debate paddle specs on Reddit, City Pickle just dropped $50 million on prime Manhattan real estate that costs more per square foot than most people's homes.
 The 37,000-square-foot Times Square facility that opened this week isn't just another court complex—it's the clearest signal yet that pickleball's power brokers have made a calculated decision to abandon the sport's grassroots appeal for luxury market positioning.

-The numbers tell the story that marketing departments won't: City Pickle's Times Square location commands roughly $200 per square foot annually in one of the world's most expensive commercial districts.
+The numbers tell The Story that marketing departments won't: City Pickle's Times Square location commands roughly $200 per square foot annually in one of the world's most expensive commercial districts.
 That's not expansion—that's gentrification with a paddle.

 Why Times Square Changes Everything

 Industry insiders understand what casual players miss: location isn't about convenience, it's about customer signaling.
-City Pickle didn't choose Times Square to serve New York's pickleball community—they chose it to transform pickleball from a recreational sport into a lifestyle brand.
+City Pickle didn't choose Times Square to serve NEW YORK's pickleball community—they chose it to transform pickleball from a recreational sport into a lifestyle brand.

 The facility's opening day Reddit posts reveal the disconnect perfectly.
 Players celebrate the "super cool spot" while missing the broader implications: every dollar invested in premium urban real estate is a dollar not invested in accessible community facilities.